factory-life/elite-robin/content/pages/index.md

         title_align: left
         content: >
           Full-service SEO is our most comprehensive offering.
-We can optimise your website based on your specific requirements and we are also able to offer a packaged full service deal that entails the following
+We can optimise your website based on your specific requirements and offer ***on-page SEO, off-page SEO, Content SEO and technical SEO.***

-          *   ### On-page SEO### Off-page SEO / Link building### Content SEO /
-          Content audit / Content stratgey / SEO content writing### Technical SEO
         content_align: left
         image: images/20-speakers.svg
         image_alt: Section item 3 icon